cadakris/mealprep/README.md

 ReciPrep is a web application that allows users to put save and edit their favorite recipes and meal prep for the week at the same time.

+ROJECT REQUIREMENTS:

+- Use a Rails API backend with a React frontend.
+- Have at least three models on the backend, that include:
+  - at least one one-to-many relationship
+  - at least one many-to-many relationship
+  - full CRUD actions for at least one resource
+- Have at least three different client-side routes using React Router.
+Be sure to include a nav bar or other UI element that allows users to navigate between routes.
+- Implement authentication/authorization, including password protection.
+A user should be able to log in to the site with a secure password and stay logged in via user ID in the session hash.

 FINISHED TASKS
 - x Read about drag and drop library